hutonahill/Cosmere-MTG-Cards/Stormlight Deck/Pattern.md

 Shallan has Ward 1 while **Pattern, Lie Spren** is on the battlefield

-*Pattern, Lie Spren* may not block and is immune to all damage is Shalan is on the battlefield.
+*Pattern, Lie Spren* may not block and is immune to all damage is Shallan is on the battlefield.

 ---